MaikMichel/dbFlux/README.md

 ## Open Package Specification or Body

-If you have just opened a package specification in the editor, you can open the corresponding body with the command `dbFLux: Open corresponding Spec/Body` *(`Ctrl+alt+o`)*.
+If you have just opened a package specification in the editor, you can open the corresponding body with the command `dbFlux: Open corresponding Spec/Body` *(`Ctrl+alt+o`)*.
 Of course, the whole thing works the other way around, too.

 ### Keybindings